MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/authenticate.md

 ### Certificate-based authentication

-Certificate-based authentication requires that Azure PowerShell can retrieve information from a local certificate store based on a certificate thumbprint.
+Certificate-based authentication requires that Partner Center PowerShell can retrieve information from a local certificate store based on a certificate thumbprint.

 ```azurepowershell-interactive
 Connect-PartnerCenter -CertificateThumbprint '<thumbprint>' -ServicePrincipal -TenantId 'xxxx-xxxx-xxxx-xxxx'